BethKidd/Plant-Narrative-1/Group_Project/README.md

 In a time of unprecedented wildfires and biodiversity loss, governments, institutions, and individuals are reevaluating how human behavior shapes natural environments.
 In Australia, climate change is creating hotter average temperatures and a more extended fire season while increasing the likelihood of bushfires, droughts, floods, sea level rise, and extreme temperatures.[^29] Like many other countries, Australia currently faces environmental challenges that stem not only from global climatic change but also from a legacy of colonial land management and the displacement of Indigenous peoples.
 <param ve-image
 url="https://upload.wikimedia.org/wikipedia/commons/0/07/Satellite_image_of_bushfire_smoke_over_Eastern_Australia_%28December_2019%29.jpg"
-label="*Satellite image of bushfire smoke over Easter Australia*" description="Satellite image of some" license="CC BY-SA 2.0" fit="contain">
+label="*Satellite image of bushfire smoke over Easter Australia*, 2019" description="Satellite image of fires" license="CC BY-SA 2.0"
+fit="contain">